Life List #50: Dye my hair pink.

 I always regretted the fact that I never dyed my mane pink during my rainbow hair stage of life.
 In college I actually bought a bottle of Flamingo Manic Panic but, for whatever reason, never got around to using it.
 After 10 years I finally busted it out last Halloween, but it did nothing.
 And I was a sad panda.

 Some time ago I added dye my hair pink to my life list.
 But I wasn’t sure if I’d actually ever do it.
 I mean, I’m 32.
 Am I still allowed to have candy colored hair?
+Is dying my hair pink acceptable?
 Or am I too old for that kind of stuff?

 And then there is a fact that I was working.
 And I couldn’t imagine having pink hair at the opera.

-Even traveling though, I put it off.
+Even traveling though, I put off dying my hair pink.
 I thought about going for it time and time again but always held myself back.
 What if I didn’t like it?
 What if people stared?

 But it was there.
 On my life list.
 And I wanted to knock it off before I went back to the real world again.
+I wanted pink hair.
 Before I might never have the chance again.

 A lot of people knock bucket lists and life lists, but to me, I need one.
 I always have a million excuses not to do something but my life list gives me one big excuse for doing something.